wildeastengineer/MKeepAPI/README.md

 All test specs are placed in `./test` directory

 All unit tests are run by default when `build` command is called.
-Only "public" tests are performed on the files in `build` directory.
 Build will be successfully done if all tests are passed

 All unit tests are run on pre-commit hook on the files from `src` directory.